Thyroid hormones

-Thyroid hormones are any hormones produced and released by the thyroid gland, namely triiodothyronine (T3) and thyroxine (T4).
+Thyroid hormones are two hormones produced and released by the thyroid gland, triiodothyronine (T3) and thyroxine (T4).
 They are tyrosine-based hormones that are primarily responsible for regulation of metabolism.
-T3 and T4 are partially composed of iodine.
+T3 and T4 are partially composed of iodine, derived from food.
 A deficiency of iodine leads to decreased production of T3 and T4, enlarges the thyroid tissue and will cause the disease known as simple goitre.

 The major form of thyroid hormone in the blood is thyroxine (T4), whose half-life of around one week is longer than that of T3.
 In humans, the ratio of T4 to T3 released into the blood is approximately 14:1.
 T4 is converted to the active T3 (three to four times more potent than T4) within cells by deiodinases (5′-deiodinase).
 These are further processed by decarboxylation and deiodination to produce iodothyronamine (T1a) and thyronamine (T0a).
 All three isoforms of the deiodinases are selenium-containing enzymes, thus dietary selenium is essential for T3 production.
+Calcitonin, a peptide hormone produced and secreted by the thyroid, is usually not included in the meaning of "thyroid hormone".

+Thyroid hormones are one of the factors responsible for the modulation of energy expenditure.
+This is achieved through several mechanisms, such as mitochondrial biogenesis and adaptive thermogenesis.

 American chemist Edward Calvin Kendall was responsible for the isolation of thyroxine in 1915.
 In 2020, levothyroxine, a manufactured form of thyroxine, was the second most commonly prescribed medication in the United States, with more than 98 million prescriptions.
 Levothyroxine is on the World Health Organization's List of Essential Medicines.

 Function

-The thyroid hormones act on nearly every cell in the body.
-It acts to increase the basal metabolic rate, affect protein synthesis, help regulate long bone growth (synergy with growth hormone) and neural maturation, and increase the body's sensitivity to catecholamines (such as adrenaline) by permissiveness.
-The thyroid hormones are essential to proper development and differentiation of all cells of the human body.
+Thyroid hormones act on nearly every cell in the body.
+They act to increase the basal metabolic rate, affect protein synthesis, help regulate long bone growth (synergy with growth hormone) and neural maturation, and increase the body's sensitivity to catecholamines (such as norepinephrine and epinephrine) by permissiveness, especially under cold exposure.
+Thyroid hormones are essential to proper development and differentiation of all cells of the human body.
 These hormones also regulate protein, fat, and carbohydrate metabolism, affecting how human cells use energetic compounds.
 They also stimulate vitamin metabolism.
 Numerous physiological and pathological stimuli influence thyroid hormone synthesis.

-Thyroid hormone leads to heat generation in humans.
+Thyroid hormones lead to heat generation in humans.
 However, the thyronamines function via some unknown mechanism to inhibit neuronal activity; this plays an important role in the hibernation cycles of mammals and the moulting behaviour of birds.
 One effect of administering the thyronamines is a severe drop in body temperature.